-On May 14, 2014, the Company completed with Monarques Resources Inc. ("Monarques") the sale of a 50% undivided interest in the Croinor property near Val-d'Or.
-Monarques is offering to purchase the Croinor property from Critical Elements Corporation in exchange for the Amiral, Arques, Bourier, Caumont, Dumulon, Duval, Lemare, Nisk, Rosebay and Valiquette properties in James Bay and 500,000 common shares of Monarques Resources Inc. at a deemed price of \$0.15 per common share (subject to voluntary hold periods).
-This transaction was initially announced by the parties on December 17, 2013.
+In May 2014, the Company sold of its 50% interest in the Croinor property to Monarques Resources Inc. in exchange for a 100% interest in the Amiral, Arques, Bourier, Caumont, Dumulon, Duval, Lemare, Nisk, Rosebay and Valiquette properties and 500,000 common shares of Monarques (subject to voluntary hold periods).